A properly attired hiker: Blaze orange in hunting season

 At the very least, get a blaze orange bandanna to attach to your dog’s collar.

-Already have a harness and don’t wish to buy additional gear?
+Already have a harness or vest and don’t wish to buy additional gear?
 Orange Aglow sells safety panels that could easily attach to an existing harness.
+And looks like they sell a vest, now, too.

-As noted by Colter in the comments, visibility is very low at dawn and dusk.
-The time when many hunters are out and about, too.
-Wearing a LED light of some sort is advisable.
-Many headlamps have a low light, blinking mode that works well for long-distance visibility.
+As noted by Colter in the comments, visibility is very low at dawn and dusk—the time when many hunters are out and about, too.
+Wearing an LED light is advisable.
+Many headlamps feature a low-light, blinking mode that’s effective for maintaining long-distance visibility.

 In the end…

 There is no reason NOT to wear blaze orange when hiking.
-For the hiker and outdoors people in general, the wearing of blaze orange will keep you safe, put the hunters at ease knowing you are helping with general safety, and make for a more pleasant experience for everyone sharing the woods.
+For the hiker and outdoor enthusiast in general, wearing blaze orange will keep you safe, put hunters at ease knowing you are helping with general safety, and make for a more pleasant experience for everyone sharing the woods.
 It is not that “hunters are shooting at everything.”
 Most are responsible.
 The wearing of blaze orange helps hunters so they can see you are nearby before they take their shot.

-The clothing and gear are reasonable in price, and the weight penalty is slight.
+The clothing and gear are reasonably priced, and the weight penalty is slight.

 Just do it.

 Courtesy of thehikinglife.com.
-My blaze orange coverage is expanded currently vs. 2014 when we took this photo.
+My blaze orange coverage has expanded currently vs. 2014, when we took this photo.

 Subscribe